The Maryland Digital Government Summit is where innovation meets impact!

 Major Tawn Gregory

-Assistant Bureau Chief and Chief Information Officer
+Assistant Bureau Chief & Chief Information Officer

 State Police